spatialstatisticsupna/bigDM/README.md

 # bigDM
-Scalable Bayesian disease mapping models for high-dimensional data.
+Scalable Bayesian disease mapping models for high-dimensional data using a divide and conquer approach

 ## Table of contents